mcci-catena/MCCI-Catena-PMS7003/README.md

 1. The PMS7003 is initially powered down.
 2. When a wake event is received from the application, the FSM powers up the PMS7003 and takes it through a wakeup sequence.
 Data received while in the warmup state is indicated up to the client, but tagged as warming up.
-3. Once the library has finished the warmup seqeunce, it allows the client to operat the PMS7003 in "normal" mode (where the PMS7003 sends data spontaneously as it sees fit), or in "passive" mode (where the application must request a measurement).
+3. Once the library has finished the warmup sequence, it allows the client to operate the PMS7003 in "normal" mode (where the PMS7003 sends data spontaneously as it sees fit), or in "passive" mode (where the application must request a measurement).
 4. At any time, the client may power down or reset the PMS7003.
-5. While the PMS7003 is active, the client may select a low-power sleep mode, eithe via a hardware sleep (using the SET pin) or a software sleep (using a command).
+5. While the PMS7003 is active, the client may select a low-power sleep mode, either via a hardware sleep (using the SET pin) or a software sleep (using a command).
 6. Waking up the PMS7003 from sleep is the same as starting from power off; it must go through a warmup cycle.
 However, the timing for waking from sleep is much more deterministic.
 Starting from power off takes anywhere from 5 to 45 seconds (empirically determined); starting from sleep takes about 3 seconds to the first warmup message, and about 12 seconds to full operation.

-### cPMS7003::Measurements<>
+### `cPMS7003::Measurements<>`

 The PMS7003 sends three groups of measurements in each data set.

-1. It sends atmosphereric particulate matter concentrations binned by particle size: 1.0 micron, 2.5 micron and 10 micron particles.
+1. It sends atmospheric particulate matter concentrations binned by particle size: 1.0 micron, 2.5 micron and 10 micron particles.
 The units of measurement are &mu;grams per cubic meter of air.

 2. It sends dust concentrations, also binned by particle size: 0.3, 0.5, 1.0, 2.5, 5 and 10 microns.
 The units of measurement are particle counts per deciliter of air.

 3. It sends "factory" concentrations of particulate matter, binned by particle size as for atmospheric concentrations.
 These readings are typically only used for factory calibration and test.

-The library defines structure templates for convenying this information.
+The library defines structure templates for conveying this information.
 The template `cPMS7003::PmBins<typename NumericType>` represents the three bins in a single structure with fields `m1p0` for PM1.0 concentrations, `m2p5` for PM2.5 concentrations, and `m10` for PM10 concentrations.
 The library reports data using `cPMS7003::PmBins<std::uint16_t>`.

 > If you are not familiar with templates, think of them as C++-aware macros.
 For example, the template for `PmBins<>` is:
 >